The Ultimate Guide to Customer Retention Incentives

 If you have little idea of how to personalize your offers, tapping into the calendar is the way to go.
 Firstly, anniversaries.
 You can create a customer-focused anniversary out of every event, for example:

 Secondly, the national holidays but also local events can give you a chance to convince your shoppers to come to your brand.
+We wrote a separate post on seasonal promotions here.

 The key thing though is to blend your promo deal into the theme.
 E.g. in case of a birthday, you can include a coupon discount for his favorite products.
 For local events, it can be a themed popup on your website informing about an auto-applied discount.